hmandal/hmandal.github.io/_posts/2017-07-03-Backbone-JS.md

 ## Backbone.JS

-Backbone.js is basically an uber-light framework that allows you to structure your Javascript code in an **MVC** (Model, View, Controller) fashion.
+Backbone.js is basically an uber-light framework that allows you to structure your Javascript code in a **MVC** (Model, View, Controller) fashion.

 <!--more-->